Magnetic Bloch bands and Weiss oscillations in Dirac mass superlattices: Mass superlattice

 In this section, we turn to the case of a periodic mass term.
 To make contact with the previous section, we focus on a profile featuring sharp kinks and antikinks, given by

 However, the approach presented below can be applied to an arbitrary 1D mass superlattice.

 The transfer matrix method described in Sec.~\ref{sec2}, which works very efficiently for the case of finite arrays with $N$ kinks and antikinks, becomes impractical as $N\rightarrow \infty$.
 Moreover, it relies on a specific gauge choice and on the existence of an exact solution, which is available only for very specific mass profiles.
-In what follows, we therefore adopt the alternative approach of Ref.~\cite{Bernevig2022}, which is conceptually transparent and proceeds in two steps.
+In what follows, we therefore adopt the alternative approach of Ref.~\cite{Bernevig2022}, which is conceptually transparent and proceeds in two steps, briefly summarized below in order to keep the paper self-contained.
 First, a basis of MBSs respecting the periodicity of the mass superlattice is constructed from the Landau eigenstates obtained in the absence of a mass term.
 Second, the full Hamiltonian is projected onto this basis, resulting in an infinite-dimensional matrix representation that can be truncated and diagonalized numerically.
 This approach allows one to calculate the magnetic band structure and the corresponding eigenstates to the desired level of accuracy, limited only by the available computational resources.
 This approach has the advantage of being explicitly gauge invariant and applicable to arbitrary periodic mass terms.

 In its original implementation~\cite{Bernevig2022}, the method was developed for twisted bilayer graphene, where massless Dirac electrons experience a 2D moir\'e potential.
 In that geometry, the approach works only at commensurate magnetic fields, i.e., when the magnetic flux through the superlattice unit cell in units of the elementary flux quantum $\Phi_0=h/e$, denoted as $\phi/2\pi$, is an integer.
 In particular, the case $\phi=2\pi$ was examined in detail in Ref.~\cite{Bernevig2022}.
 In contrast, no such restriction arises for our 1D mass superlattice, since the system remains translationally invariant in the $y$-direction.
 One can therefore introduce a fictitious periodicity along this direction such that, for any given magnetic field $B$, the magnetic flux through the corresponding rectangular unit cell is exactly $\Phi_0$.